 The major differences between output by industries of the Coorong District Council area and South Australia were:

-- A smaller percentage of output by Financial and Insurance Services (0.6% compared to 6.8%)
+- A smaller percentage of output by Rental, Hiring and Real Estate Services (1.7% compared to 6.8%)

 The total industry output in the Coorong District Council area decreased by $-68 million between 2014/15 and 2019/20.